opensocdebug/osd-hw/modules/mmio_bridge/doc/specification.md

 ## Width of Registers (`REG_WIDTH`)

-This is the (maximum) width of the registers.
+This is the (maximum) width of the internal registers of the target CPU.
 It is possible to access smaller registers (by ignoring parts), but only aligned to `REG_WIDTH` addresses.

 ## Module Identifier (`MOD_ID`)